AMReX-Astro/Castro/Docs/source/build_system.rst

   .. index:: write_probin.py

-  * This writes the routines that manager the Microphysics runtime
+  * This writes the routines that manage the Microphysics runtime
     parameters: ``extern_parameters.cpp``, ``extern_parameters.H``, and  ``extern.F90``.
 This is output in
     ``tmp_build_dir/castro_sources/``.